Adam Groden By: Adam Groden

 • If you are stuck, move on and come back to the question at the end.
 Time is not your friend on the ACT.

-Use the following 3 tips for the ACT to succeed on the reading portion of the exam.
+Review the following tips for the reading section below.
 For specific practice on this section, use our ACT reading practice test.

 Tip #7: Start With Passages in Your Strong Subject Areas